 Lupton has become a big part of our lives, the people our lives, the people our family, the supervisors our friends, and the hostel our home

 Residents are allocated to dormitories by year level.
-Year 9 and Year 10 residents share a cubicle, Year 11 residents have a cubicle of their own and Year 12 and Year 13 residents have a room of their own.
+Year 9 residents share a cubicle, Year 10 and Year 11 residents have a cubicle of their own and Year 12 and Year 13 residents have a room of their own.
 Residents are encouraged to personalise their own area and make it more homely by having their own duvets covers and displaying favourite posters, toys, and photos of family and friends; items which advertise cigarettes, drugs or alcohol are prohibited.

 Residents are encouraged to ensure they have adequate insurance cover for personal belongings (household effects insurance may cover this if you advise your insurer) as the hostel insurance policy does not cover these.
 We encourage residents to bring valuables and money to the office where it can be locked away safely until needed.
 ALL personal items should be labelled with the resident's name.
-The Management Committee and staff will not accept responsibility for mobile phones, unnamed clothing or equipment or for valuables and money left in cubicles or rooms.
+Lupton House will not accept responsibility for mobile phones, unnamed clothing or equipment or for valuables and money left in cubicles or rooms.
 Residents may have IPods in the dorm, but noise level must be considerate to others.

 Residents are expected to keep their own cubicles and rooms clean and tidy, and dormitory and bathroom cleaning duties are shared between the residents to ensure a healthy environment is maintained.
 For safety reasons curtains must be drawn when residents are changing and when lights are out.

-The Management Committee and staff promote non-violent, positive behaviour and respect for the others at all times.
+The Lupton House staff promote non-violent, positive behaviour and respect for the others at all times.
 Bullying, and bystanders who support this behaviour, is not acceptable at the hostel and proven incidents of this behaviour will be considered serious and appropriate discipline will be taken.

 Residents are expected to comply with Lupton House's guidelines, policies and procedures for the safety and wellbeing of all; failure to do so may have consequences for the resident(s) concerned as laid out in the Lupton House Handbook.

-Swearing or abuse language is not tolerated and smoking is not permitted at any time in the hostel or the school grounds.
-Any resident who has or takes dangerous substances, drugs or alcohol, or encourages others to do so will be referred to the Head of Boarding, Police and the Management Committee for a disciplinary hearing, and the proven incidents will almost certainly mean suspension for the resident(s) involved.
+Swearing or abusive language is not tolerated and smoking/vaping is not permitted at any time in the hostel or the school grounds.
+Any resident who has or takes dangerous substances, drugs or alcohol, or encourages others to do so will be referred to the Head of Boarding, Police and the Board of Trustees for a disciplinary hearing, and the proven incidents will almost certainly mean suspension for the resident(s) involved.

 Application and acceptance into Lupton House